aida-suleimenova/My-Standard-Data-Project/README.md

 As I continue using this setup and learn more about any potential pitfalls, I might reconsider version constraints for future versions.

 ## How to Use It
-Prerequisites: You need to have both Cookiecutter and Poetry installed.
+Prerequisites: You need to have both Cookiecutter and Poetry installed, assuming that your Python version is at least 3.12.
 Once you have that, you can create a new project with this command:

 ```bash